 Information in credit reports covers the past seven to ten years.

 Depending on the type of report you order (the offerings vary according to the agency you deal with), you may also get an applicant's credit score.
 The most commonly used credit score is the FICO score.
 It ranges from 300 to 850, and purports to indicate the risk that an individual will default on payments.
 High scores indicate less risk.
 Generally, any score above 650 is considered a medium risk or less.

-To run a credit check, you’ll need a prospective tenant’s name, address, and Social Security number or ITIN (Individual Taxpayer Identification Number), which will typically be on the rental application or consent to background check forms you ask prospects to complete.
+To run a credit check, you'll need a prospective tenant's name, address, and Social Security number or ITIN (Individual Taxpayer Identification Number), which will typically be on the rental application or consent to background check forms you ask prospects to complete.
 The application is also the place for applicants to authorize you to run a credit report.
 Be sure to tell prospective tenants the amount of any credit fee you are charging (discussed below).
-Nolo’s Residential Rental Application and Consent to Background Check forms both include sections where the tenant gives consent your to check their credit report.

 Three credit bureaus have cornered the market on credit reports: